 The ThOR 4 also features a ballistic calculator that reads temperature and humidity.
 It also instantly calculates angle to target adjustments.
 You can leave all the difficult math computation to your device.
 You won't need a separate calculator or pen and paper.

 The scope even stores multiple weapon profiles for the most precise readings every single time, no matter which weapon you're shooting.
-It even works perfectly on those tough long-range shots.
+It even works perfectly on those tough long-range shots or one of the best rated crossbow scope for night hunting.

 As an added bonus, the ThOR 4 records video internally and also gives you the option to stream high resolution video to your mobile device while simultaneously storing it on an SD card.